 This vegan vegetable tart is practically effortless to make and gorgeous to behold.
-This recipe makes two generous rectangular tarts, and is a festive offering for a vegan Easter menu, Mother’s Day, or any springtime occasion.
+This recipe, featuring asparagus, mushrooms, bell peppers, and red onion on puff pastry, makes two generous rectangular tarts.

 Use a name brand (these are most often vegan, though it doesn’t hurt to check the ingredients) of puff pastry, and make sure to give it a good 45 minutes to an hour to thaw out—not less, and ideally, not much more.